 Toucanet Lodge, a family run lodge opened its doors in 1996 with 4 rooms.
-Presently 6 standard rooms, 2 junior suites, outdoor wood fired stone hot tub, ping pong table, restaurant with large windows, mountain views, Wi-Fi, large terrace, sitting area with a fireplace.
+Presently 6 standard rooms, 2 junior suites, jacuzzi, restaurant with large windows, mountain views, Wi-Fi, large terrace, sitting area with a fireplace.
 The lodge hosts exclusivity small sized groups.

 The restaurant serves fresh home cooked meals, typical costarican food, fresh baked trout the house specialty, from a neighbor’s trout farm.

 The meals are prepared with fresh products of the region.
 Special diets upon request.